 You will be AMAZED at what you can create with just a few ICs and some creativity.
 Have fun with it!

-For more information on electronic gates and related topics, check out the links on the next page.
+For more information on electronic gates and related topics, check out the links below.